 - High Fees

 Why We Like It

 There’s plenty to love about the Scotiabank GM VISA Infinite Card.
 Take a look at some of the things we’ve found to be advantageous.
-The Scotiabank GM Visa Infinite Credit Card can be a great financial product for new cardholders and first-time Scotiabank clients.
+The GM Infinite Card can be a great financial product for new cardholders and first-time Scotiabank clients.
 The welcome bonuses and perks are genuinely valuable.

 - No annual fees in the first year.
 As long as your account is in good standing, you can enjoy a full year without annual fees on your primary and supplementary cards.
 This promotional offer is always a big plus as these fees can quickly eat away at your budget.